 Dear Parents and Guardians,

 We are the School Counselors at North Middle School and we would like to take this opportunity to introduce ourselves.
-Cory Lende is the Counselor for all of 6th grade students and 7th grade True North team of students.
-Marlaine McMechen is Counselor for students on the 7th grade Polar Bear team of students, and all of 8th grade students.
+Cory Lende is the Counselor for all 6th graders and 7th grade True North team of students.
+Marlaine McMechen is Counselor for students on the 7th grade Polar Bear team, and all 8th graders.

 As School Counselors, our primary responsibility is to promote the academic, personal, and social development of all students.
 We look forward to offering support to the students, staff, families and community.
-We will be meeting with students individually and in small groups, conducting classroom lessons using Second Step curriculum, meeting with parents, collaborating with teachers and staff, and consulting with community organizations to benefit and meet the needs of all North students and families.
+We will be meeting with students individually and in small groups, coordinating Second Step curriculum implementation, meeting with parents, collaborating with teachers and staff, and consulting with community organizations to benefit and meet the needs of all North students and families.

 Any student can request to meet with the Counselors or they can be referred by a teacher, administrator, or parent.
 We encourage you to reach out if you have concerns regarding your child.
 If you would like for us to meet with your child please do not hesitate to contact us.